carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl07.rst

 alloca with the expected name and returns it.
 Because all values in Kaleidoscope are doubles, there is no need to pass in a type to use.

-With this in place, the first functionality change we want to make is to variable references.
+With this in place, the first functionality change we want to make belongs to variable references.
 In our new scheme, variables live on the stack, so code generating a reference to them actually needs to produce a load from the stack slot: